athom031/athom031.github.io/_posts/2019-09-03-Audio-Signal-Processing.md

 #### Technical Achievements
 * Developed proficiency in utilizing audio processing APIs, specifically Audio Segment and PyDub, enabling efficient manipulation and analysis of audio data
 * Learned how to develop desktop applications with a user-friendly GUI
-* Optimized company audio parsing scripts, addressing inefficiencies and removing bottlenecks, resulting in a signficant 1.3x speedup
+* Optimized company audio parsing scripts, addressing inefficiencies and removing bottlenecks, resulting in a signficant **1.3x Speedup**

 #### Impact
 * Projects serve as a comprehensive summary of experience gained during first technical internship